Q: My child is struggling in school. Does he / she need an eye exam?

 Q: I work all day on my computer.
 How can I reduce the strain to my eyes?

 A: Yes!
-Once a child is mature enough to learn how to insert and remove contact lenses as well as take care of them they can wear contact lenses.
-The best option for children is daily disposable contact lenses .
-Kids greatly benefit from contact lenses especially when playing sports and extracurricular activities.
+Once a child is mature enough to learn how to insert and remove contact lenses as well as take care of them, they can wear contact lenses.
+The best option for children is daily disposable contact lenses.
+Kids greatly benefit from contact lenses, especially when playing sports and during other extracurricular activities.
 They also help with a child's self esteem and confidence.

 Q: Can I swim with contact lenses?

 A: Swimming with contact lenses should be avoided whenever possible to help prevent bacterial contamination of your eye.
-Swimming with contacts can result in eye infections, irritation and potentially sight-threatening conditions such as a corneal ulcer.
+Swimming with contacts can result in eye infections, irritation, and potentially sight-threatening conditions such as a corneal ulcer.
 Water can be home to countless viruses and dangerous microbes.
 One of the most serious is the Acanthamoeba organism, which can attach to contact lenses and cause the cornea to become infected and inflamed.
 This condition, called Acanthamoeba keratitis, is associated with wearing contact lenses while swimming and can cause permanent vision loss or require a corneal transplant to recover lost vision if not treated early enough.
-If water gets in your eyes when swimming, you should remove, clean and disinfect your contact lenses as soon as possible to reduce your risk of eye irritation and infection.
-If you're going to swim while wearing contact lenses, the best way to reduce your risk of eye irritation and infection is to wear waterproof swim goggles.
-In addition to protecting your eyes from waterborne contaminants, swim goggles reduce the risk of your contacts dislodging from your eyes.
-Your eye doctor will be able to advise you on your best eyewear options for swimming and other activities you enjoy
+If water gets in your eyes when swimming, you should remove, clean, and disinfect your contact lenses as soon as possible to reduce your risk of eye irritation and infection.
+If you're going to swim while wearing contact lenses, the best way to reduce your risk of eye irritation and infection is to wear waterproof swim goggles with disposable contact lenses.
+In addition to protecting your eyes from waterborne contaminants, swim goggles reduce the risk of one of your contact lenses dislodging from your eye.
+Your eye doctor will be able to advise you on your best eyewear options for swimming and other activities you enjoy.

 Q: My eyes are always burning and tired, what is causing this and what can I do about it?